sentry-demos/cocoa/README.md

 2. sentry-cli must be installed at /usr/local/bin

-3. Do not run in debugging mode or else unhandled exceptions won't send to Sentry:
-Edit Schemes > 'Run' action for your scheme > Info tab > uncheck 'Debug executable' box
+3. If you throw an Unhandled Exception...
+Then click 'Stop' in Xcode, to stop (detach) the debugger (or else unhandled won't send to Sentry) then re-open the app within the Simulator, and it will now appear in Sentry ;)

+Consider detaching the debugger, before starting your demo.

 3. Click the Run/play button targeting iPhone 11